 - Living as a Digital Nomad in Costa Rica

 Why Move To Costa Rica?

-From happening coastal towns and inviting villages, to epic scenery and pleasant weather – these are just a few of the reasons why Costa Rica is much-loved among backpackers and tourists.
+From happening coastal towns and inviting villages, to epic scenery and pleasant weather – these are just a few of the reasons why Costa Rica is a backpackers haven, and much-loved among tourists.
 But, what is it really like to live here?

 Living in Costa Rica will mean eco-adventures on your doorstep.
 The country is famed for its myriad of outdoor activities, including anything from white water rafting to zip lining across vast valleys.

 However, adventures can only get you so far.
 Thankfully newcomers enjoy Costa Rica’s welcoming culture, delicious cuisine, and the chance to enjoy life without the oft-repetitive structure of western life.

 Compared to much of Central and South America, Costa Rica offers political and social stability along with safety.
 A part of this means Costa Rica is not as cheap to live in compared to Mexico, for example.
 Those coming from the USA or the UK can expect a lower cost of living.

 Any new country always comes with drawbacks – Costa Rica is no different.
 There will be a language barrier, having a passable understanding of Spanish will help you settle in.
 Expats will also need to adjust to the slower pace of life.
 It is perfect for vacations, but can get frustrating when trying to go about day to day life.

 Cost of Living in Costa Rica Summary

 If you’re thinking about moving to Costa Rica, it’s important to know that the Central American country is one of the most expensive to live in the region.
 That shouldn’t deter you, after all, you’ll likely find a sharp overall drop in expenses.
 But, approach your move here with financial caution.